cds-snc/canadalogin-user-selfservice-webapp/docs/developer guides/code review guidance.md

 - [ ] Are there any potential **security risks** (e.g., injection, exposure, auth issues)?
 - [ ] Are **dependencies or APIs** used correctly and safely?
+- [ ] Are new dependencies actively maintained and trustworthy?

 ### 🧭 UX, Accessibility, and Frontend (if applicable)